sammcj/icingaweb2-module-theme-dark/README.md

 ## How to install

 It is really easy to install.
-Just copy the files `Dark.less` and `icinga-logo-dark.svg` to the your Icingaweb2 directory as follows:
+Just copy all files to your Icingaweb2 directory as follows:

 ```
 +--icingaweb2